Layer 7 routing overviewEstimated reading time: 6 minutes

 Layer 7 routing in UCP supports:

 - High availability: All the components used for Layer 7 routing leverage Docker swarm for high availability, and handle failures gracefully.

 - Automatic configuration: Interlock uses the Docker API for configuration.
 You do not have to manually update or restart anything to make services available.
 UCP monitors your services and automatically reconfigures proxy services.

 - Scalability: Interlock uses a modular design with a separate proxy service.
 This allows an operator to individually customize and scale the proxy layer to handle user requests and meet services demands, with transparency and no downtime for users.

 - TLS: You can leverage Docker secrets to securely manage TLS Certificates and keys for your services.
 Both TLS termination and TCP passthrough are supported.

-- Security: The layer 7 routing components that are exposed to the outside world run on worker nodes.
-Even if they get compromised, your cluster won’t.
+- Security: The Layer 7 routing components that are exposed to the outside world run on worker nodes.
+Even if they are compromised, your cluster is not affected.

 - SSL: Interlock leverages Docker Secrets to securely store and use SSL certificates for services.
 Both SSL termination and TCP passthrough are supported.

 - Blue-Green and Canary Service Deployment: Interlock supports blue-green service deployment allowing an operator to deploy a new application while the current version is serving.
 Once traffic is verified to the new application, the operator can scale the older version to zero.
 If there is a problem, the operation is easily reversible.

 - Service Cluster Support: Interlock supports multiple extension+proxy combinations allowing for operators to partition load balancing resources for uses such as region or organization based load balancing.